headcrab-junkyard/OGS/README.md

 (Backtrace logs don't show you the actual source code)

 **Q: Will the engine be able to run my precious (%MODNAME%)?**
+**A:** Technically, it's possible to interconnect the reimplemented engine with original mods written using HLSDK, its license doesn't explicitly forbids to do that, but that's at your own risk.
+And only for non-commercial use.
+The game dlls compiled from the HLSDK code will still be licensed under terms of Half-Life SDK License, I can only permit to link the GPL3 OGS code with them as a special exception

+**Q: Can I use the HLSDK to create a mod for this engine?**
 **A:** Nope, HLSDK EULA expects that any modification created using it will be used only by the original GoldSrc engine.
+You need to reimplement the game code yourself or use the reimplemented OGS SDK template game code based on Quake's QC progs code
-Technically, it still might be possible to interconnect the reimplemented engine with original mods written using HLSDK, but that's at your own risk.
-I'm not planning to reimplement the game code for this engine.
-I'm also thinking about preventing the engine from supporting game/client dlls loading and just contain stubs for them inside the engine, can't say for sure now, but I doubt that anyone else decides to rewrite the game code for this engine, so it probably end up being used as a tech demo of the GoldSrc showcasing its features using some recreated HL Alpha maps
+(if it's present at the time you reading this, I'm not planning to reimplement the game code for this engine for now, can't say for sure, but
+I doubt that anyone else decides to rewrite the game code for this engine, so it probably end up being used as a tech demo of the GoldSrc showcasing its features using some recreated HL Alpha maps)

 ## License